South Korea's Dairy Industry: An In-depth Analysis

-The dairy sector in South Korea is undergoing significant growth and transformation, particularly in the Ultra-High Temperature (UHT) milk category, which is expanding at an annual CAGR of 7.3%.
-This shift highlights the strong consumer preferences and increasing demand for dairy products throughout the nation.
+The dairy industry in South Korea has undergone significant growth and transformation, marked by a notable expansion in the Ultra-High Temperature (UHT) milk category, which is growing at a compound annual growth rate (CAGR) of 7.3%.
+This trend underscores strong consumer preferences and an increasing demand for dairy products throughout the nation.

 Dairy Cattle and Farms

-South Korea maintains approximately 417,000 heads of dairy cattle, emphasizing its commitment to enhancing domestic dairy production capabilities.
+South Korea hosts approximately 417,000 heads of dairy cattle, which reflects the country’s commitment to enhancing its domestic dairy production capabilities.
 Notable dairy farms include:

 - Seoul Dairy Cooperative Farm: Recognized for its high standards and innovative practices.